juergenpabel/HAL9000-installer/README.md

 The Installer screen is used to both install required software and configure the system for running the HAL9000 application (which runs in containers).
 The screen is composed of three elements:
-- Action selector (which is actually two selectors)
+- Action selector (which actually has two selectors)
 - Execute button
 - Execution window